 6. Saint John, Bay of Fundy

 If you book a cruise that stops in Saint John you'll be mesmerized by the area's natural beauty.
 The area is so beautiful it was a finalist in 2009 for the "New 7 Wonders of Nature" contest.
 You could easily spend days here, exploring all the natural landscapes and partaking in outdoor adventures.
-If you can't make up your mind, Norwegian has you covered with the Lo mejor de Saint John - Top 10 excursion.
+If you can't make up your mind, Norwegian has you covered with the Best of Saint John - Top 10 excursion.
 Other individual activities include whale watching, hiking the Fundy Trail, exploring sea caves in St. Martins, or zip lining over rapids.
 Food travelers will want to check out a beer tasting at Moosehead Brewery, the last major Canadian-owned brewery, or go maple syrup tasting at a local maple sugar farm.

 Choosing a Canada & New England Cruise